Find Affordable College Courses

 Read More…

-Florida International University ranked #10 on this year’s Most Popular Economics Bachelor’s Degree Schools in the Southeast Region list.
-FIU is a very large public school located in the suburb of Miami.
+Florida International University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #10 on the list.
+FIU is a very large public school located in the large suburb of Miami.

 Of the 148 students majoring in economics at FIU, 73% are male and 27% are female.